Speciesism: Social psychology and relationship with other prejudices

-Some psychologists have argued there is a normative relationship between speciesism and other prejudices such as racism, sexism, homophobia and so forth.
-Studies suggest speciesism involves similar psychological processes and motivations as those underlying other prejudices.
+Scholars including philosopher Peter Singer and botanist Brent Mishler have argued that speciesism is analogous to racism, the belief that some human races are superior to others.

 In the 2019 book Why We Love and Exploit Animals, Kristof Dhont, Gordon Hodson, Ana C. Leite, and Alina Salmen reveal the psychological connections between speciesism and other prejudices such as racism and sexism.
 Marjetka Golež Kaučič connects racism and speciesism saying that discriminations based on race and species are strongly interrelated, with human rights providing the legal ground for the development of the animal rights.
 Kaučič further argues that racism and speciesism are further connected to issues of freedom, both collective and individual.

-According to a study, people who score higher on speciesism also score higher on racism, sexism, and homophobia.
-Scholars say people supporting animal exploitation also tend to endorse racist and sexist views, furthering the beliefs in human supremacy and group dominance in order to justify systems of inequality and oppression.
+In one study, 242 participants responded to questions on the Speciesism Scale, and those who scored higher on this scale scored higher on racism, sexism, and homophobia scales.
+Other studies suggest that those who support animal exploitation also tend to endorse racist and sexist views, furthering the beliefs in human supremacy and group dominance in order to justify systems of inequality and oppression.
 It is suggested that the connection rests in the ideology of social dominance.

 Psychologists have also considered examining speciesism as a specific psychological construct or attitude (as opposed to speciesism as a philosophy), which was achieved using a specifically designed Likert scale.
 Studies have found that speciesism is a stable construct that differs amongst personalities and correlates with other variables.
 For example, speciesism has been found to have a weak positive correlation with homophobia and right-wing authoritarianism, as well as slightly stronger correlations with political conservatism, racism and system justification.
 Moderate positive correlations were found with social dominance orientation and sexism.
 Social dominance orientation was theorised to be underpinning most of the correlations; controlling for social dominance orientation reduces all correlations substantially and renders many statistically insignificant.
 Speciesism likewise predicts levels of prosociality toward animals and behavioural food choices.